 This event is free and open to the public.
 Refreshments will be served.

-Dr. Carolyn Sufrin '97, a medical anthropologist and obstetrician-gynecologist at Johns Hopkins University and graduate of Amherst College with degrees in anthropology and chemistry, will be speaking in Pruyne Lecture Hall, Fayerweather.
-In "Punished with Pregnancy: Denying Incarcerated Women an Abortion," she will consider the fact that, the majority of the over 210,000 women in prisons and jails in the U.S. are of childbearing age, and some are pregnant at the time of their incarceration.
+Dr. Carolyn Sufrin '97, a medical anthropologist and obstetrician-gynecologist at Johns Hopkins University and graduate of Amherst College with degrees in anthropology and chemistry, will speak in Pruyne Lecture Hall.
+In "Punished with Pregnancy: Denying Incarcerated Women an Abortion," she will consider the fact that the majority of the over 210,000 women in prisons and jails in the U.S. are of childbearing age, and some are pregnant at the time of their incarceration.
 While incarcerated women clearly retain their legal right to abortion, lawsuits reveal that institutional policies often deny these women abortion access.
 Moreover, Dr. Sufrin will explore how such abortion denials exemplify the punitive reproductive logic of mass incarceration and its racialized historical antecedents.

 Kurtzer is the co-author of Negotiating Arab-Israeli Peace: American Leadership in the Middle East (2008), co-author of The Peace Puzzle: America’s Quest for Arab-Israeli Peace, 1989-2011(2013), and editor of Pathways to Peace: America and the Arab-Israeli Conflict (2012).
 He served as a member of Secretary of State John Kerry’s Foreign Affairs Policy Board and previously served as an advisor to the bipartisan Iraq Study Group.
 In 2007, he was named the first Commissioner of the professional Israel Baseball League.